kengraf/nadialin/README.md

 - Most points in given time frame wins.

 > [!WARNING]
-> As of Jan 2025 this repo is once again under active development.
+> As of March 2025 this repo is once again under active development.
 The ultimate goal of this effort is to allow cybersecurity clubs to host staged events.
 > __Expect broken items__

 ## Phases to running a Nadialin event